microsoft/presidio/docs/analyzer/index.md

 ### Using Docker

+!!! note "Note"
-> This requires Docker to be installed.
+    This requires Docker to be installed.
 [Download Docker](https://docs.docker.com/get-docker/).

 ```sh
 # Download image from Dockerhub